 ABSTRACT

-Childhood diseases in developing countries are a big threat for child survival.
-Previous studies reported that breastfed children have better health than non-breastfed children and identified several factors that have a significant relation to the breastfeeding.
+Childhood diseases in developing countries are a big threat to child survival.
+Previous studies reported that breastfed children have better health than non-breastfed children and identified several factors that have a significant relation to breastfeeding.
 However, research on the area of breastfeeding and childhood diseases is scarce.
-We aimed to assess the association between exclusive breastfeeding (EBF) and common childhood diseases (e.g. diarrhea, blood in stools, fever, cough, breathing problem) in Bangladesh.
-We used 2014 Bangladesh Demographic & Health Survey (BDHS) data, which is a latest available nationally representative data.
-After inclusion and exclusion criteria, we considered 632 children aged between 0-5 months.
-Data were analyzed using chi-squared tests zero-inflated negative binomial (ZINB) regression.

-We found 55.3% children belong to EBF (exclusive breastfed) and 44.7% children belong to non-EBF.
-Non-EBF children compared to EBF were expected to have a risk 1.27 (RR 1.27, 95% CI 1.01–1.60, p = 0.045) times greater for developing diseases.
-Moreover, the risk of a child getting affected by diseases was more acute if the mothers' age lies between 15-19 years (1.27, 95% CI: 1.01-1.60) and overweight (1.53, 95%CI: 1.16,2.01).
-Furthermore, children of mothers having higher education are facing a decreasing risk (0.65, 95% CI: 0.41-1.03) than the uneducated mother.
+We aimed to assess the association between exclusive breastfeeding (EBF) and common childhood diseases (e.g. diarrhea, blood in stools, fever, cough, breathing problems) in Bangladesh.
+We used the 2014 Bangladesh Demographic & Health Survey (BDHS) data, which is the latest available nationally representative data.
+After inclusion and exclusion criteria, we considered 632 children aged under 6 months.
+The outcome variable was created using childhood diseases and important confounding factors such as the mother’s age, geographical location, area of residence, mother’s educational level mother’s current employment status, father’s occupation, religion, mass media access, wealth status, household members, age of the child, type of delivery of the child, size of child at birth, weight at birth during the survey and child’s sex were considered.
+We estimated crude and adjusted risk ratio (RR) using different count data analysis models (e.g. zero-inflated negative binomial (ZINB)).
+We found 55.3% of children belong to EBF (exclusive breastfed).
+Non-EBF children compared to EBF were expected to have a risk of 1.27 (RR 1.27, 95% CI 1.01–1.60, p = 0.045) times greater for developing diseases.
+Moreover, the risk of a child getting affected by diseases was more acute if the mothers' age lies between 15-19 years (1.10, 95% CI: 0.85-1.42) and overweight (1.53, 95%CI: 1.16,2.01).
+Furthermore, children of mothers having no educational background are facing a higher risk (1.47, 95% CI: 0.95-2.31) than the uneducated mother.
 Our study shows a significant inverse association between EBF and common childhood diseases in Bangladesh.
-To reduce common child diseases, mother should conscious about the benefit of exclusive breastfeeding to their infants.
+To reduce common childhood diseases, a mother should conscious about the benefit of exclusive breastfeeding to their infants.

-Keywords:………………….
+Keywords: exclusive breastfeeding, childhood disease; survey; BDHS; children under 6 months

 INTRODUCTION

-Breastfeeding is a biological common diet and the safest option to ensure good health, protects from diseases and ideal growth of young children (Protection, 2019; Sankar et al., 2015)(Sankar et al., 2015).
+Breastfeeding is a biological common diet and the safest option to ensure good health protects from diseases and the ideal growth of young children (Protection, 2019; Sankar et al., 2015).
 Breastfeeding has frequent health benefits for both the mother and child as it contains nutrients, antioxidants, hormones and antibodies (Oddy, 2017).
 Several national and international organizations (e.g. WHO) indorse exclusive breastfeeding (i.e. children received only breast milk) for the first six months (Santos et al., 2016) and is also recommended for two or more years as it related to adolescent intelligence (Mortensen et al., 2002; Victora et al., 2015).
-A survey held in 2008 showed that 8.8 million global deaths in of infant under five occurred from pneumonia and diarrhea which are the leading reasons for infant death and morbidity.(Fischer Walker et al., 2013)(Leung et al., 2016)
+Only pneumonia and diarrhea are accounted for 15% and 9%, respectively, of the 6.3 million under-five deaths that occurred globally in 2013 (Fischer Walker et al., 2013).
+These two leading infectious causes of death in children under age 5 worldwide, responsible for more than 1.5 million deaths annually (Leung et al., 2016).